 Submit or Update Your Reviewer Data Sheet

-The JAH is always looking for qualified reviewers for books and articles.
-To make the best possible matches between reviewers and books or articles being reviewed, we need our reviewer information to be as complete and up to date as possible.
+The Journal of American History is always looking for qualified reviewers for books and articles.
+To make the best matches between reviewers and books or articles being reviewed, we need our reviewer information to be as complete and up-to-date as possible.
 It is crucial that prospective reviewers submit or update a JAH reviewer data sheet, which indicates areas of interest and publications.
-The data sheet is available on our Web site.